apache/couchdb-glazier/README.md

 This section is not currently automated, due to the need for Mozilla's separate build environment.
 It should be possible to automate (PRs welcome!).
-At time of writing, we use the `esr91` branch of spidermonkey.
+At time of writing, we use the `esr91` branch of SpiderMonkey.

 From the same PowerShell prompt, enter the following: